 Five Films For Freedom 2026

-Our annual online short film programme is back, celebrating global stories in support of LGBTQIA+ communities across the world.
-Watch online for free until 29 March.
+Our annual online short film programme celebrates global stories in support of LGBTQIA+ communities across the world.

 A young man stands in an open doorway, facing away from the viewer, silhouetted against a pale blue sky with his arms held up above his head, and his hands joined together.